-Summary of Bylaws Amendments for 2018 Annual Meeting Proposed by the NHRSC Standing Bylaws Committee
+Summary of Amended Final Version of Bylaws Amendments for 2018 Annual Meeting Proposed by the NHRSC Standing Bylaws Committee

 In February of 2017, Chairman Jeanie Forrester appointed ten members of the NHRSC to serve on a standing (or permanent) committee to study the NHRSC bylaws, recommend amendments to the bylaws, and review and comment on any bylaws amendments proposed by other NHRSC members.
-The Standing Bylaws Committee (“SBC”) has completed its work on two proposed amendments for consideration by the January 2018 NHRSC annual meeting.
-What follows is a summary of these two amendments.
+The Standing Bylaws Committee (“SBC”) completed its work in September 2017 on two proposed amendments for consideration by the January 2018 NHRSC annual meeting.
+After SBC members presented the proposed amendments to the NHRSC county and city committees and held a public hearing on the amendments on October 24, 2017, the SBC restructured and revised the original proposals.
+What follows is a summary of the revised final version of these two amendments.

 - The Issues Addressed by the Amendments